Teaching and Learning Policy

 To help them appreciate the breadth and depth of learning through the development of the humanities, the arts, music, movement and drama through direct experience.

-To help them to understand the religious traditions on which our society is based helping them to make critical and realistic judgements about such concepts as honesty, kindness, respect, responsibility, forgiveness and perseverance.
+To help them to understand and engage with the religious traditions and heritage on which our society is based, helping them to make critical and realistic judgements about their own views and those o others.

-To give them opportunities to explore the diversity of our country’s culture and values helping them to understand their own heritage.
+To give them opportunities to explore the diversity of our country’s culture and an understanding of how the British Values might contribute to a cohesive society.

 Principles of Teaching and Learning: